II. Definitions

 3. Cardiac Findings

-1. "Millwheel" Heart Murmur may be present
+1. "Millwheel", machine-like Heart Murmur may be present

 4. Cerebral Air Embolism